World Cup 2022: Mohammed Kudus heralds new generation of African rising stars expected to shine

 There are a number who will be hoping to use the tournament to further their careers and win a big transfer at the end of the season.

-We pick five players who will be eager to make a statement.
+We pick five players who will be eager to make a statement and FIFA World Cup betting patterns show these youngsters will be exciting for the tournament and also the future.

 MOHAMMED KUDUS (AJAX AMASTERDAM & GHANA)